sudoalgorithm/SFTP-Service-On-IBM-Cloud-Kubernetes-Services/README.md

 **Execute each command mentioned below step by step**

 - Target the IBM Cloud Container Service region in which you want to work.
+- Note:- Get the region from IBM Cloud Dashboard.

 ```
-ibmcloud cs region-set us-south
+ibmcloud cs region-set <region>
 ```

 ![alt text](images/image15.png)